 - For incidents involving social behaviors, alerting residence hall, Student Affairs, or other university staff.
 The information provided will give staff an opportunity to address the matter informally or through appropriate formal channels.

 - For cases involving academic integrity, alerting the instructor that cheating may be occurring in the course.
 This alert can be in any form, including anonymous notification, and the reporting student will not be identified.
-The information provided will allow the faculty member to consider corrective measures, in consultation with the associate dean of students/director of the Office of Student Conduct, and to address the topic with the class or suspected student(s).
+The information provided will allow the faculty member to consider corrective measures, in consultation with the Office of Student Conduct, and to address the topic with the class or suspected student(s).

-- Directly alerting the associate dean of students/director of the Office of Student Conduct (919-684-6938; email@example.com), who will confer with the faculty member involved, if an academic issue, or with the reporting student(s), strategizing next steps.
+- Directly alerting staff in the Office of Student Conduct (919-684-6938; email@example.com), who will confer with the faculty member involved, if an academic issue, or with the reporting student(s), strategizing next steps.
 Maintaining the confidentiality of the source is possible, but may limit the extent of action that can be taken.

 The Context of the Duke Community Standard